 Works cannot start before authorisation of Authoriser(s).

-For all fire service isolation, you need to submit a fire system interruption form at least three working days before the commencement of the interruption.
+For all fire system interruptions, you need to submit an application for fire system interruption at least three working days before the commencement of the interruption.
 Authorisation will be provided in writing to the requestor once the interruption has been reviewed.

-The isolation can be performed by a project-appointed fire contractor or by the University Fire Services Maintenance Provider.
+The interruption can only be performed by a project-appointed fire contractor or by the University Fire Services Maintenance Provider.